mklabs/140-opts/readme.md

 # 140-opts

-> Command line arguments parser
+> Command line arguments parser.
 This one doesn't do much.
 But it feets in a tweet.

 You'll probably laugh when you'll see the actual code...